 Yes!
 This is a great recipe to make ahead of time.
 Just let it cool completely, cover loosely and store in the fridge until ready to serve.

-Yes.
-Bake the pie as directed and allow to cool completely.
+- To freeze: Bake the pie as directed and allow to cool completely.
 Wrap tightly with plastic wrap and a layer of foil.
 Freeze for up to 3 months.
-When ready to serve, let thaw if fridge overnight.
+When ready to serve, let thaw in the fridge overnight.

 Other holiday recipes you may like: